morgoe/factiondesignstudio/_posts/services-checkout/2017-03-02-user-experience-review.markdown

 1. **You have an existing website or application:** Done!
 We're already a third of the way there.

-2. **You answer 10 questions about your product:** This will help us identify your goals and expectations.
+2. **You answer 7 questions about your product:** This will help us identify your goals and expectations.

-3. **We'll get back to you within 3 days:** We can discuss the extras you'd like to include and finalise payment.
+3. **We'll get back to you within 3 days:** We can discuss the extras you'd like to include, finalise payment and organise a start date.